 “In any given moment, we have two options: to step forward into growth or to step back into safety” – Abraham Maslow

-Realize that in order for us to create and live our best life, growth, progress and change are essential.
-When we are feeling stuck, we are actually being presented with an opportunity to grow and expand.
-Hence the next time you are tempted to resist change and take action, remind yourself that while change maybe risky and painful, nothing is as painful than being stuck where you don’t belong.
+So, the next time you are tempted to resist change and take action, remind yourself that while change may be risky and painful, nothing is as painful as being stuck where you don’t belong.

-Have you been wanting to take up a fun and new hobby but never really got around to it? well, here’s no better time than when you are feeling stuck to start!
+Have you been wanting to take up a brand new hobby but never really got around to it?
+Well, here’s no better time than when you are feeling stuck to finally start!

 3. Let go of the past